pennlabs/django-rest-live/docs/usage.md

 websockets = AuthMiddlewareStack(
     URLRouter([
         path("ws/subscribe/", router.as_consumer().as_asgi(), name="subscriptions"),
-        "Other routing here...",
+        # Other routing here...
     ])
 ```

 > Note: if using Channels version 2, omit the `as_asgi()` method.

 ## Subscribing to single instances
-Subscribing to a single model's updates from a client requires opening a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)
+Subscribing to a single instance's updates from a client requires opening a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)
 connection to the URL you specified during setup.
 In our example case, that URL is `/ws/subscribe/`.
 After the connection
 is established, send a JSON message (using `JSON.stringify()`) in this format: